 Hidden-meaning aspects in a job description

 Most companies won’t admit that you have long working hours ahead of you or a cranky manager.
-That’s why it’s vital to conduct research regarding the potential future employer described in our other fact-sheet. 😊
+That’s why it’s vital to pay attention to the recruitment process, described in our other fact-sheet. 😊

 It is also important to learn how to read a job description between the lines.
 This will help you find useful hints about whether the role and the company are right for you.